 It’s confusing.
 Don’t be afraid to contact their office for clarification.

 - Email: [email protected]

 If your principal place of business is in California, you will need to participate in the Travel Consumer Restitution Fund (TCRF).
-If your principal place of business is outside of California, you’re off the hook unless you’re a nationally traded company.
+If your principal place of business is outside of California, you’re off the hook when it comes to the TCRF, unless you’re a nationally traded company.

 Are you Exempt from Seller of Travel Laws?

-Just when you think you understand, you discover maybe you are exempt from seller of travel laws through your host!
+Just when you think you understand, you discover maybe you are exempt from seller of travel laws through your host agency!
 Lucky for us, travel attorney Mark Pestronk wrote a fabulous article (in English that you can understand) that clarifies when independent contractors with a host agency are exempt from seller of travel laws.
 It’s a gem of an article!
-Read it all up…

 Breaking down regulations to the city level is complex.
 The local level is going to involve some research on your end.
 What you’ll want to do is familiarize yourself with local laws that affect travel agencies.
 While you’re at it, see if there are any general business regulations you should be aware of.